Looking for tips on how to stay healthy through cold and flu season (and beyond)? Here are 10 tips and natural remedies you won’t want to miss!

 Lack of sleep, or not getting good restorative sleep, can affect how well the immune system works.

 When you sleep your body makes and releases cytokines.
 These are proteins that zero in on inflammation and infection in the body.
 When you lose sleep, immunity is lowered because your body is not able to produce or release these proteins properly.

-A few tips to help get a good nights sleep are:
+A few helpful sleep tips to help get a good nights sleep include: